Ittle Dew 2: Gameplay

 The game plays in an overhead perspective reminiscent other action-adventure games such as The Legend of Zelda.
-Much like other games of its kind, the game takes place in a large overworld for the player to explore.
+Much like other games of its kind, it takes place in a large overworld for the player to explore.
 This overworld serves as a way to access and travel between smaller isolated areas referred to as dungeons, where the majority of gameplay takes place.
-The player will fight enemies and solve puzzles to progress through these dungeons, and defeat a dungeon boss to obtain the Raft Piece.
+The player fights enemies and solve puzzles to progress through these dungeons, and must defeat a dungeon boss to obtain the Raft Piece.
 There are eight Raft Pieces in total, and although there is a recommended order, the player is free to complete them in any order they choose.
 Supplementary to the main dungeons are caves which contain smaller individual puzzles or combat challenges, and can reward the player with collectibles or upgrade.

 Just like the first game, items can be found in dungeons that assist in combat or puzzle-solving, some of which are necessary to progress.
 However, due to the open nature of the game, the dungeons are designed to be completed with only the item found inside and the weapon the player starts the game with.
 Similarly, every cave is able to be completed with no dungeon items or upgrades.
 Each dungeon item can be found more than once, and finding a duplicate will upgrade the player's existing item.

-In addition to dungeon items, the player can find boxes of crayons that permanently increase their maximum HP, collectible cards, and cosmetic outfits for the player character.
+In addition to dungeon items, the player can find boxes of crayons that permanently increase their maximum health, collectible cards, and cosmetic outfits for the player character.